florianstijven/Browne-data-OTR/README.md

 The `formats.sas7bcat` file contains formatting information for the sas data files.

+The `table 1.R` script contains the code that was used to produce table 1 in the manuscript.
+Table 1 itself has been printed to `table1.txt`.

 # Missing Data and Multiple Imputation

 All code related to exploring missing data and performing multiple imputation resides